This is a tender port. You will tendered to "Cruise Beach". Occasional strong winds may cause to cancel this port.

 Anantara Sir Bani Yas Island Resorts offer lavish comforts, splendorous views and adventurous getaways.
 A shuttle to the resort is offered (20minutes) where sun beds,umbrellas etc are available.

 Game drive tours are offered, but sell out quickly.
-Tours can be purchased on board as well.
+Excursions are only sold on board.
+You cannot arrange tours independently on the island.

 Food (at many barbecue stations) is served on the island at no charge.
 Drink packages are honored at the island as well.
 There are six beach bars.